pulumi/terraform-provider-azurerm/website/docs/r/windows_virtual_machine.html.markdown

 ## Disclaimers

--> **Note** Terraform will automatically remove the OS Disk by default - this behaviour can be configured [using the `features` setting within the Provider block](https://www.terraform.io/docs/providers/azurerm/index.html#argument-reference).
+-> **Note** This provider will automatically remove the OS Disk by default - this behaviour can be configured using the `features` configuration within the Provider configuration block.

-~> **Note** All arguments including the administrator login and password will be stored in the raw state as plain-text.
-[Read more about sensitive data in state](/docs/state/sensitive-data.html).

 ~> **Note** This resource does not support Unmanaged Disks.
 If you need to use Unmanaged Disks you can continue to use [the `azurerm_virtual_machine` resource](virtual_machine.html) instead.